3Seventy/vector370-ruby/README.md

-# ThreeSeventyApi
+# 3Seventy Vector

-Ruby wrapper for 3Seventy Api.
+This package is a Ruby wrapper for the 3Seventy Vector API.

 ## Installation